autosome-ru/MixALime/README.md

 **[[MIXALIME webpage](http://mixalime.georgy.top)]**
 # MixALime: Mixture models for Allelic Imbalance Estimation

-**If you use Python 3.10+, please install datatable 1.1+ from git prior to installing MixALime.
-It might fail in some conda environments due to the outdated versions of libstdcxx-ng: make sure you have the latest version by running "conda install -c conda-forge libstdcxx-ng" beforehand.**

 **MixALime** is a tool for the identification of allele-specific events in high-throughput sequencing data.
 It works by modelling counts data as a mixture of two Negative Binomial or Beta Negative Binomial distributions (where the latter is more applicable in case of noisy data at a cost of loss of sensitivity).
 ## Homepage & Docs
 **MixALime** features and usage guidelines are best explained at the project's homepage: [mixalime.georgy.top](https://mixalime.georgy.top)